NikkiFreemann/NikkiFreemann/README.md

 <div align="center">

-- i am obsessed with wolves, and canines of any sort !! ive been hyper fixation for almost my WHOLE life !! i amm currently trying to decorate my whole room with wolf stuff AANNDD obsession shit
+- i am obsessed with wolves, and canines of any sort !! ive been hyper fixation for almost my WHOLE life !! i amm currently trying to decorate my whole room with wolf stuff
-- im a medical GEEK. im planning to be a nurse when i graduate
+- im a medical GEEK. im planning to be a nurse when i graduate.
+I love needles, and needles do not hurt me.

 </div>